ssahani/vmdk2kvm/README.md

 * corrupted or misleading snapshot chains
 * Windows guests that blue-screen on first KVM boot

 This repository is intentionally **not** “click migrate and pray”.
-It is “convert, repair, validate — and make it repeatable”.
+It is **convert, repair, validate — and make it repeatable**.

 ---

 ## Table of contents

 1. Scope and non-goals
 2. Design principles
 3. Supported inputs and execution modes
 4. Pipeline model
 5. Control-plane vs data-plane (vSphere, govc, VDDK, HTTP, SSH)
 6. Linux fixes
 7. Windows handling
 8. Snapshots and flattening
 9. Output formats and validation
 10. YAML configuration model
 11. Multi-VM and batch processing
 12. Live-fix mode (SSH)
-13. ESXi and vSphere integration (govc + APIs)
+13. ESXi and vSphere integration
 14. virt-v2v integration strategy
 15. Safety mechanisms
 16. Daemon mode and automation
 17. Testing and verification
 18. Failure modes and troubleshooting
 19. When not to use this tool
 20. Documentation index

 ---